uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 The participants are required to run their VIO algorithms on sequences selected from the public [UZH-FPV Drone Racing Dataset](http://rpg.ifi.uzh.ch/uzh-fpv.html), which include images, IMU measurements, and event-based camera data recorded with a FPV drone racing quadrotor flown aggressively by an expert pilot.
 The goal is to estimate the quadrotor motion as accurately as possible, utilizing any desired sensor combinations.

 This is the second edition of the competition [first held at IROS 2019](https://github.com/uzh-rpg/IROS2019-FPV-VIO-Competition).
+The evaluation datasets are exactly the same.
 To obtain the prize money of **2000 USD**, the winner of this competition will need to outperform the winner from the previous competition as follows (both need to be satisfied):

 * Average translation error below 6%
 * Average rotation error below 0.25 degrees per meter.